danielszelag/travelplanet/README.md

 git clone [repo_url]
 ```

-**Important: In order to use the App, create a file named `.env` and provide variables called
+**Important: In order to use the App, create a file named `.env` in the project's main folder and provide variables called
 VITE_ROOMS_ENDPOINT and VITE_AVAILABILITY_ENDPOINT**

 ```bash